meatsby/meatsby.github.io/content/2. Tech Stacks/6. Infrastructure as Code/Terraform/HCTA 003 Practice Questions.md

 ## Question 226
 ---
-You are making changes to existing Terraform code to add some new infrastructure.When is the best time to run terraform validate?
+You are making changes to existing Terraform code to add some new infrastructure.
+When is the best time to run terraform validate?

 - A. After you run terraform plan so you can validate that your state file is consistent with your infrastructure
 - B. Before you run terraform plan so you can validate your code syntax